theapprenticeproject/Video_Translation/README.md

 Follow Installation steps above to run locally.

-This app uses `pre-commit` for code formatting and linting.
+`pre-commit` is for code formatting and linting.
 Please [install pre-commit](https://pre-commit.com/#installation) and enable it for this repository:

 ```bash
 cd apps/my_app